How to Stop Hackers From Stealing Your Logins

 - 4 min read

-For small and mid-sized businesses, those credentials are often the easiest way in.
-MasterCard reports that 46% of SMBs have faced a cyberattack, and nearly half of breaches involve compromised logins.
-That’s not a list any business wants to be on.
+For small and mid-sized businesses, stolen credentials are often the easiest way for attackers to break in.
+MasterCard says 46% of SMBs have faced a cyberattack, and almost half of breaches involve stolen logins.
+No business wants to end up in that group.

 Why Strong Login Security Is Essential